Wilcovw/COS214-Project/README.md

 # COS214-Project
-Runtime Terrorists
+Group: Runtime Terrorists

-This is our War Simulator for our COS214 project
+This is our War Simulator for our COS214 project.

 Participants: Ruan Rossouw, Jason Dutton, Wilco van Wyk, Dian Lahouter, Francois Smyth and Jesse Naidoo